 All these records may provide relevant information that the insurance company has the right to review.

 Get Answers From An Experienced Attorney.SPEAK TO AN ATTORNEY NOW

 What If the Other Driver’s Insurance Adjuster Requests a Medical Exam?

+Sometimes your medical records do not provide a complete picture of your injuries or, more likely, the other driver’s insurance company seeks to undermine your doctors’ reports.
 In that case, the adjuster may request that you submit to an independent medical evaluation or IME.
 Unfortunately, the IME is a misnomer because it is virtually never truly independent.

 Insurance companies refer accident victims to doctors they know well—and pay—to provide a second opinion.
 Therefore, they are not unbiased.
 After you report for an IME, their doctor is likely to report that you suffered less severe injuries than your doctors reported.